Dead Souls: Book One

 The government taxed landowners based on how many serfs (or "souls") they owned.
-This was determined by the census, which was conducted infrequently, so landowners were often paying taxes on serfs that were no longer living, thus "dead souls."
+This was determined by the census, which was conducted infrequently, so landowners were often paying taxes on serfs in the revision lists that were no longer living, thus "dead souls."
 It is these dead souls, existing only on paper, that Chichikov seeks to purchase from the landlords in the villages he visits, whom he tells he will relieve of a needless tax burden.

 Although the townspeople Chichikov comes across are gross caricatures, they are not flat stereotypes by any means.
 Instead, each is neurotically individual, combining the official failings that Gogol typically satirizes (greed, corruption, paranoia) with a curious set of personal quirks.